Economics 785, Monetary Economics: Financial Frictions in General Equilibrium.

 2. Financial Frictions and the Real Economy: The second set of lecture notes begins with the liquidity preference model of Franklin Allen and Douglas Gale.
 The liquidity preference model is used to motivate models of bank runs, liquidity constraints, and financial fragility.
 With this background, students are asked to study the impact of different classes of financial frictions on the dynamics of real business cycle models.
 The RBC models presented to students are developed by Urban Jermann and Vincenzo Quadrini, Saki Bigio, Shouyong Shi, and Markus Brunnermeier and Yuliy Sannikov.

 3. After the Flood: Financial Frictions and Central Banks: The third section of the course integrates interbank markets, private banks, and central banks into the theories and models of parts 1 and 2.
 Relevant papers include ones by Franklin Allen, Elena Carletti, and Douglas Gale, Stephen Williamson, Marvin Goodfriend and Ben McCallum, Mark Gertler and Peter Karadi, Mark Gertler, Nobu Kiyotaki, and Albert Queralto, Emmanuel Farhri and Jean Tirole, and Frederic Boissay, Fabrice Collard, and Frank Smets.

 Economics 784, Advanced Macroeconomics: Empirical and Computational Methods.

-I am teaching this course during the Spring 2018 semester in the Department of Economics, NC State University.
+I taught this course during the Spring 2018 semester in the Department of Economics, NC State University.
 The goal of the course is to provide students with tools to study and evaluate monetary policy.